KhronosGroup/ANARI-SDK/cts/README.md

 It takes a function e.g. `function_per_scene` and calls it for each scene or each scene permutation, if present.
 The function receives the parsed json test file, the C++ sceneGenerator object, the name of the ANARI renderer, the file location of the test, the name of the test, the current permutation and variant or empty strings if none exist.
 The return value is stored in a dictionary as a value with the key being the test's name + the permutation/variant string.

 The `only_permutations` parameter of `apply_to_scenes` can be used to ignore variants.
 This is relevant for the reference creation. `use_generator` specifies if the C++ SceneGenerator should be initialized or not.
 In the latter case, `sceneGenerator` is set to `None`.
-Additional parameters can added (denoted as `*args`) and will be passed directly to the apply function.
+Additional parameters can be added (denoted as `*args`) and will be passed directly to the apply function.

 ### PDF report
 The PDF report is created in [ctsReport.py](ctsReport.py) with the reportlab library.
 It takes a JSON-like structured item, which represents the different sections and subsection of the PDF.
 Therefore, the required features for each test can be found in `data[test_name]`, while the actual result can be found in `data[test_name][permutation][channel]`.
 Test case independent information such as the supported features and anariInfo output is stored in the top level JSON data.
 Additionally, a summary is compiled at the top of the report, showing each test case and whether it failed or passed, as well as a link to the corresponding detailed page.
 By default the detailed pages are not created. `--verbose_error` (verbosity level 1) shows these pages for failed tests and `--verbose_all` (verbosity level 2) shows it for every test regardless of its outcome.